reesesorrell/minesweeper/README.md

-This project aims to create a fully functional minesweeper game and bot that will mehtodically solve the game.
+This project aims to create a fully functional minesweeper game.

 It will be created using only vanilla Javascript along with CSS and HTML.